Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Introduction

-However, the progress of developing fast simulation algorithms is much slower in the regime of $\lambda \neq 0$, \ie, open quantum systems.
-In particular, when $0 < \lambda \ll 1$ and the dynamics of the bath occurs at a much faster rate than the system, the dynamics is referred to as \emph{Markovian open quantum systems}.
+In general, the continuous interactions with the bath conspire to a host of interesting quantum dynamics.
+Known as open quantum systems \cite{breuer2002theory}, such problems have led to a long-standing challenge in modeling the system dynamics without an explicit representation of the bath.
+Due to such modeling difficulty, the progress of developing fast simulation algorithms is much slower for open quantum systems.
+One exception is \emph{Markovian open quantum systems}, which arises when $0 < \lambda \ll 1$, \emph{and} the dynamics of the bath occurs at a much faster rate than the system.
 Intuitively, if an open quantum system is Markovian, the bath Hamiltonian is fast enough to ``forget'' the disturbance caused by the system-bath interaction, and therefore information only flows from system to bath with no transfer of information back to the system.
+By computing the infinitesimal generator, a complete description of the Markovian dynamics has been obtained \cite{lindblad1976generators}, which later is referred to as the Lindblad equation.
 In 2011, Kliesch, Barthel, Gogolin, Kastoryano, and Eisert~\cite{KBG11} gave the first quantum algorithm for simulating Markovian open quantum systems with cost $\CO(t^2/\epsilon)$ for evolution time $t$ and precision $\epsilon$.
-In 2017, Childs and Li~\cite{CL17} improved the cost to $\CO(t^{1.5}/\sqrt{\epsilon})$, and Cleve and Wang~\cite{CW17} further improve the cost to $\CO(t\,\polylog(t/\epsilon))$, which is nearly optimal.
-The difficulty of simulating Markovian open quantum systems lies in the observation that the advanced algorithmic techniques for Hamiltonian simulation cannot be directly used for open quantum systems because of the presence of decoherence.
+In 2017, Childs and Li~\cite{CL17} {presented an algorithm that improves} the cost to $\CO(t^{1.5}/\sqrt{\epsilon})$, and Cleve and Wang~\cite{CW17} further improved {the algorithm by reducing } the complexity to $\CO(t\,\polylog(t/\epsilon))$, which is nearly optimal. { All these algorithms are designed for models with sparse Hamiltonian and jump operators.
+Another notable approach is by Schlimgen et al.~\cite{schlimgen2021quantum,schlimgen2022quantum}, where the coefficient matrices in the Kraus form associated with the Lindblad evolution are assumed to be given inputs.} Overall, the difficulty with simulating Markovian open quantum systems lies in the observation that the advanced algorithmic techniques for Hamiltonian simulation cannot be directly applied to open quantum systems because of the presence of decoherence.
 In fact, Cleve and Wang~\cite{CW17} have shown that it is impossible to achieve linear dependence on evolution time by a direct reductionist approach.